 Research

 KSPB allocates a large portion of its operating budget each year to production research.
 This research helps leverage state and federal funds for research at Kentucky universities.
 Some are long-term, ongoing projects for which funds are renewed annually and other projects that are brought before the board for consideration focus on new facets of soybean research.
+The majority of our production research is conducted in conjunction with the University of Kentucky.
+An overview of UK’s grain crops research can be found HERE.

 Request for Proposals